 It’s not necessarily that they think they’re invincible but they certainly don’t see the danger in riding without a helmet.
-Even at rodeos and bull-riding competitions, you’ll find that many Western riders refuse to wear helmets out of image and culture.
+Even at rodeos and bull-riding competitions, you’ll find that many Western riders refuse to wear western helmets out of image and culture.

-Riding like a cowboy in a western movie might seem macho but there’s nothing tough about cracking your head on a rock after getting thrown off of a horse.
-Tradition is not a good excuse to skip out on a riding helmet.
-It should go without saying that your safety should always come first.
+Riding like a cowboy in a Western movie might seem macho but there’s nothing tough about cracking your head on a rock after getting thrown off of a horse, or getting a hoof to the head.

 While many Western riders might scoff at English riders who don a helmet, it’s simply more practical to wear a helmet.
 Over the years, manufacturers have made helmets more stylish, lighter, and more comfortable for riders.
 At this point, it only makes sense to stick with safety over style.

-Maybe western riders just struggle to find comfortable riding helmets?
+Maybe Western riders just struggle to find comfortable riding helmets?
 While it’s certainly possible, we think it has more to do with tradition.
 Finding a good helmet is a process of trial and error but it’s not impossible.

 As cool as cowboys might look riding without a helmet, risking your health to stick with an aesthetic or culture isn’t very smart.
 Western riders who prefer to wear a cowboy hat put themselves at risk of traumatic brain injuries every time they ride.

 Unfortunately, young riders are at more risk of injury.
 Because they lack the experience of an older rider, they’re more likely to be injured if they lose control of their mount.
 If they are thrown from a horse without a helmet, they could suffer brain damage or even die.

 Western movies from the 1960s and ‘70s might have given older riders an overly romanticized idea of what it means to be a Western rider but that doesn’t mean our kids need to grow up with the same dangerous riding culture.
-Skip the Stetson and opt for a comfortable and safe equestrian helmet instead.
+Skip the Stetson and opt for a comfortable and properly certified equestrian helmet instead.